 In the Orangery adjacent to the villa there is a small museum, which exhibits Napoleonic memorabilia, evidence of Duke Francesco Melzi d’Eril’s loyalty to Napoleon.

-The Villa Melzi gardens also have many exotic and rare plants which alternate with secular trees, big camellia hedges, and many other plant species.
+Villa Melzi’s gardens also have many exotic and rare plants that alternate with centuries-old trees, large hedges of camellias, and many other plant species.

 This gives you the opportunity to take a walk through one of the most enchanting places around Lake Como.